seniordev032/TapCardView/README.md

 ```

 ## Customization
-If you do customize like `Demo/CustomTapCardView`, Tinder like card UI is a possible.
+If you do customize like `Example/CustomSwipeCardView`, Tinder-style card UI is a possible.

 # Licence